franeCode/LaughLens/README.md

 # LaughLens App

-LaughLens is a web application that allows users to share funny stories and images with the world.
-Users can create posts with a title, description, and image.
+Welcome to the LaughLens app!
+This project is a part of "The Ultimate 2023 Fullstack Web Development Bootcamp."
+LaughLens is a web application that allows users to share funny stories and images with a global community.
+It's not just a project; it's a part of my journey to becoming a full-stack web developer.

 ## Technologies Used